 STD awareness is extremely important to protect yourself from the damage and harm they can cause.
 You have to be well-informed on how they are transmitted, what causes them, how you can prevent them, what their symptoms are, and so on.

 The following are a few of the most widely spread STDs nowadays and a brief description about them:

-This sexually transmitted disease is caused by a bacterium known as spirochete.
+This sexually transmitted disease is caused by a bacterium known as a spirochete.
 In the United States alone, approximately 20,000 syphilis cases are reported every year.
-This number is already quite high considering that there are actually undocumented and unreported syphilis cases not only the US, but also in other parts of the world.
+This number is already quite high considering that there are actually undocumented and unreported syphilis cases not only the US but also in other parts of the world.